-At SECAR, we run a continuous archaeological field school from January – August each year (rolling deadline).
+At SECAR, we run a continuous archaeological field school from January – August each year (*TEMPORARILY ON HOLD*).
 The SECAR idea was initially conceived to provide people interested in archaeology with an opportunity to participate in a real archaeological excavation.
 Field school members are not required to have been on a dig previously.
 However, this does not mean that people with a few archaeological excavations under their belt are not welcome.
 We tailor our field school to the particular needs of all our students.

 Taking part in our field school, you learn all dimensions of archaeological field- and lab work, including excavation- and survey techniques, archaeological drawing and photography, artifact processing, identification and conservation, report preparation, legislation, and much more.
 During the field school you will be completely immersed into the island’s history.
 You will receive presentations and lectures about artifacts we find, the island’s history and archaeology, and archaeological methods and techniques.
 We frequently have visiting professors that present their research at SECAR.
 If students have particular interests or have a particular project they would like to work on (for example thesis research), we can provide the necessary guidance.
 Our field school is therefore also particularly suited for archaeology/anthropology students.